 The borderline between physical disturbance (where at least some of the fauna can survive or recover) and physical loss (due to permanent change of sediment characteristics and subsequent community structure) is hard to evaluate.
-In cases where better data are available and where a smaller spatial scale is relevant, a finer distinction of disturbance and loss can be appropriate.
+However, in this report physical loss is generally attributed to the disposal core zone due to the application of a precautionary approach in areas covering only small amounts of broad scale habitats.
+In cases where better data are available and where a smaller spatial scale is relevant, a finer distinction of damage and loss can be appropriate.